Syrian opposition admits liberals after inconclusive talks

 "We ... expect when they make their final decisions we will be able to work with those leadership members and move forward in planning the Geneva conference," she said.

-The coalition is controlled by the powerful Muslim Brotherhood and a faction loyal to Mustafa al-Sabbagh, a businessman who has been Qatar's point man for channeling financial and armed support to the opposition.
+The coalition is controlled by the powerful Muslim Brotherhood and a faction loyal to Mustafa al-Sabbagh, a businessman who has been Qatar's point man for channelling financial and armed support to the opposition.

 Thursday's announcement gives Kilo's bloc 11 seats less than the 25 he had demanded, and also adds more allies of Sabbagh's and other factions to the assembly.